 ELLIE GOULDING & FRIENDS IN AID OF STREETS OF LONDON, ROYAL ALBERT HALL, DECEMBER 2017

-Joining Ellie in support of Streets of London will be an incredible line-up of very special guests including Bastille, Craig David, George Ezra, James Blunt, Jessie Ware, Ray BLK, Raye and Tom Odell!
+Joining Ellie in support of Streets of London was an incredible line-up of very special guests including Bastille, Craig David, George Ezra, James Blunt, Jessie Ware, Ray BLK, Raye and Tom Odell.

-Highlighting her work as ambassador for Streets of London, the charity’s director Ian Steuart Fothringham says: “We’re thrilled that Ellie Goulding has generously chosen to support the charity once again to help raise vital funding for the homeless sector.
+Highlighting her work as ambassador for Streets of London, the charity’s director Ian Steuart Fothringham said: “We’re thrilled that Ellie Goulding has generously chosen to support the charity once again to help raise vital funding for the homeless sector.
 Her appearances in support of Streets of London to date have helped to raise more than £230,000 and we’re very grateful for her ongoing commitment to supporting Streets of London and the homelessness cause.”

 Writing about the event, Goulding said: “Homelessness in London remains as much of a problem as ever.
 The number of people sleeping rough here has doubled in the last six years and increased by 170% in the last decade.
 It’s as important as ever that these people are able to access the right support, so they can escape the damaging effects of life on the streets.”

 Streets of London’s purpose is simple: to get homeless people the support they need to leave the streets behind for good.
 This year, we're funding twelve projects across the capital that provide homeless people with the specialist support they need to get back on their feet and make a fresh start.